huunhutqn/ymese-review/changecolor/README.md

-A simple plugin can change scheme color of wp-admin page when it's actived
+A simple plugin can change scheme color of wp-admin page when it is actived